zopefoundation/zope.viewlet/src/zope/viewlet/directives.rst

   ... ''', context=context)
   Traceback (most recent call last):
   ...
-  ZopeXMLConfigurationError: File "<string>", line 3.2-9.8
   ConfigurationError: The provided class doesn't have the specified attribute
+      File "<string>", line 3.2-9.8

 Now for a template that doesn't exist: